Fort Lauderdale, Florida: Sports

 Lockhart Stadium in Fort Lauderdale was the home of the Fort Lauderdale Strikers, which played in the most recent incarnation of the North American Soccer League.
 It was the home of the original Fort Lauderdale Strikers, which played in the previous version of the North American Soccer League.
 The Miami Fusion of Major League Soccer played home games at this stadium from 1998 to 2001.
 The Florida Atlantic University Owls football team played its home games at Lockhart Stadium from 2003 through 2010.

+The Fort Lauderdale Fighting Squids compete in the United States Australian Football League.

 The New York Yankees, Baltimore Orioles, and Kansas City Royals used to conduct spring training in the city at Fort Lauderdale Stadium.

 Fort Lauderdale is also home to the Fort Lauderdale Aquatic Complex, which is at the International Swimming Hall of Fame.
 It contains two 25 yd by 50-meter competition pools, as well as one 20 by 25 yd diving well.
 The complex is open to Fort Lauderdale residents, and has also been used in many different national and international competitions since its opening in 1965.
 Ten world records have been set there, from Catie Ball's 100 m breaststroke in 1966, to Michael Phelps' 400 m individual medley in 2002.

 DRV PNK Stadium was opened in 2020 as the home of Inter Miami CF II (then Fort Lauderdale CF) which played in USL League One from 2020 to 2021 and plays in MLS Next Pro from 2022, and the temporary home of 2020 MLS expansion team Inter Miami CF, until the completion of Miami Freedom Park in Miami.

 The War Memorial Auditorium has hosted professional wrestling, boxing, and mixed martial arts shows since its opening in 1950.
 In 2019, the Florida Panthers signed a 50-year lease with the venue, with plans to renovate it and add hockey facilities.

+The Fort is a pickleball center that opened in 2024.
+It feature 43 pickleball courts, including the world's first dedicated pickleball stadium, a 4000 sqft event center, and several other sporting and entertainment venues.
+It serves as the headquarters and training center for the Association of Pickleball Players.

+Fort Lauderdale United is a professional women's soccer team who plays in the USL Super League at Beyond Bancard Field.
+The team is set to launch a men's side in USL League One in 2026.